Robust Low-Cost Drone Detection and Classification in Low SNR Environments: Discussion

 Regarding the use of simple \glspl{cnn} as classifiers, it is not possible to reliably predict whether multiple transmitters are present.
 In that case, an object detection approach on the spectrogams could provide a more fine-grained prediction, see for example the works \cite{Prasad2020, Basak2022} and \cite{Zhao2024}.
 Nevertheless, the current approach will still detect a drone if one or more are present.

 We have only tested a limited set of \gls{vgg} architectures.
 It remains to be seen whether more recent architectures, such as the pre-trained Vision Transformer \cite{dosovitskiy2020vit}, generalise as well or better.
-We hope that our development dataset will inspire others to further optimise the model side of the problem and perhaps find a model architecture with better performance.
+Further, with the deployment of the model on limited computational resources in mind, the use of more efficient and less complex models, such as GoogLeNet \cite{Szegedy2015} and ShuffleNet \cite{Zhang2018} should be investigated.
+Research could aim for a balance between detection accuracy and the computational demands of real-time processing.
+By doing so, the deployment of a robust, low-latency drone detection system in dynamic and resource-constrained settings could become a practical reality.

 Another issue to consider is the occurrence of unknown drones, i.e.\ drones that are not part of the train set.
 Examining the embedding space (cf.\ \ref{sec:results_embeddings}) gives a first idea of whether a signal is clearly part of a known dense drone cluster or rather falls into the larger, less dense, noise cluster.
 We believe that a combination of an unsupervised deep autoencoder approach \cite{Lu2022, Zhou2023} with an additional classification part (cf.\ \cite{Pintelas2021}) would allow, first, to provide a stable classification of known samples and, second, to indicate whether a sample is known or rather an anomaly.
+This could be accompanied by additional field test to further access the model's generalisation ability to drones it was not trained on.

+Finally, the current lack of standardised benchmarks makes it challenging to compare the performance of various models and systems objectively.
+We hope that our development dataset will inspire others to further optimise the model side of the problem and perhaps find a model architecture with better performance and/or efficiency.

+\begin{IEEEbiography}[{ }]{Stefan Glüge}~is a senior researcher at the Institute for Computational Life Sciences (ICLS) at the Zurich University of Applied Sciences (ZHAW) in Switzerland.
+With over a decade of experience, Dr.~Glüge specializes in machine learning, particularly in developing learning algorithms for recurrent neural networks.
+He completed his PhD in implicit sequence learning in recurrent neural networks from Otto-von-Guericke University Magdeburg, where he also earned his Master’s degree in engineering with a focus on context-dependent learning for biological behavior modeling.
+Dr.~Glüge has made significant contributions to the field of applied machine learning and computer vision, participating in various Innosuisse/CTI projects.
+His research includes deep learning applications in medical imaging, automated monitoring systems, and pattern recognition.
+Notable projects involve AI for hematological disease classification, machine learning for equine reproductive monitoring, and explainable deep learning models for medical time series data. \end{IEEEbiography}